ietf-ccamp-wg/draft-ietf-ccamp-flexigrid-yang/draft-ietf-ccamp-flexigrid-yang.md

 a flexi-grid network.
 It is based on and augments existing YANG models that describe network and traffic engineering topologies.

-The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).

 --- middle

 # Introduction